 Benefits of Being in a Photography Collective

-Personally, I started Street Photography in early 2015.
+Personally, I started Street Photography in early 2015 with very simple equipment.
 Although I was very active in social media from the beginning, I didn’t really meet any other Street Photographers in Berlin and felt that there isn’t really a big “scene” here.

 Of course, I was wrong and the longer and more intense I practiced Street Photography, I met a lot of other Street Photographers.
 To my surprise, not everyone is active on Social Media, has his own portfolio website, or simply puts an effort on his online presence.
 Some of the Street Photographers are content in just going out on the street and doing Street Photography for themselves and therefore I wouldn’t have met them if it weren’t through other photographers or events.